 One of the reasons I really like offering Kitsune honey is because he, like me, suffers from seasonal allergies.
 Locally sourced raw honey contains pollen from local plants.
 By eating these pollen spores, you are potentially exposing yourself to the same types of spores that cause you to feel so miserable during allergy season.
-Eating local honey works much the same way as allergy shots - exposing yourself to small amounts of allergens helps your body to make effective antibodies against the pollen that you're allergic too.
+Eating local honey works much the same way as allergy shots – exposing yourself to small amounts of allergens to desensitize your immune system to the cause of your allergies.

 Lots of Potential Benefits!

 But remember not to give raw honey to puppies, and only give it to adult dogs in moderation.
-Kitsune's vet recommended we offer no more than a teaspoon of raw honey a day to combat his seasonal allergies.
-Too much honey can cause diarrhea.
-It's also very calorie dense, so care should be taken when feeding it to a pet who needs to loose weight.
+Kitsune’s vet recommended we offer a half of a teaspoon of raw honey to Kit a day to combat his seasonal allergies.
+Too much honey can cause GI upset.
+It’s also very calorie dense, so care should be taken when feeding it to a pet who needs to lose weight.
 If your pet has any health issues, talk to your vet before introducing any new foods.